Pakistani Taliban chief killed in drone strike

 Pakistan, a nation of 180 million people, has been plagued by violence, including the homegrown Taliban insurgency that has cost tens of thousands of lives.

-However, the Taliban have been weakened by a series of counter-attacks.
+But the Taliban has been weakened by a series of counter-attacks.
 In May, a U.S. drone strike killed Mehsud's second-in-command, and one of his most trusted lieutenants was captured in Afghanistan last month.

 A senior Pakistani Taliban source said it held an emergency meeting after Mehsud's death and approved two commanders, Maulvi Omar Khalid and Maulana Fazlullah, to replace him.

 "Among these men, one will replace our slain Ameer (leader).
-Maulvi Omar Khalid Khurasadi is most likely to replace Hakimullah Mehsud," said a senior Pakistani Taliban official.
+Maulvi Omar Khalid ... is most likely to replace Hakimullah Mehsud," said a senior Pakistani Taliban official.

 He said the Taliban would hold a tribal meeting early on Saturday to decide on further actions.
 "You will see our reaction," he said.